Top 10 Inventions by Nikola Tesla

 The Top Ten

-Alternating Current Nikola Tesla developed the alternating current (AC) electrical system, which became the basis for modern electricity distribution.
+Nikola Tesla developed the alternating current electrical system that became the basis for modern electricity distribution.
 His AC system included transformers, generators, and motors that efficiently transmitted electricity over long distances.
-This invention was crucial in powering cities and industries worldwide.
+This invention became crucial in powering cities and industries worldwide.

 It's an electric charge that temporarily reverses direction, changing the flow of current.

-Radio Tesla's experiments in wireless communication contributed to the development of radio technology.
+Tesla's experiments in wireless communication contributed to the development of radio technology.
 He demonstrated the ability to transmit electromagnetic signals over distances using tuned circuits.
-His work laid the foundation for future radio communication systems.
+His work helped lay the foundation for future radio communication systems.

 Before television, it was a very popular form of entertainment.